 No visit to Patzcuaro is complete without making the trip out to the island of Janitzio.
 It’s about a 45-minute boat ride from Patzcuaro and is one of the most unique places I’ve visited in Mexico so far.
 I didn’t spend much time in Janitzio as I only had a limited time in Michoacan, but I loved the vibe.
 The views from the statue are beautiful and gives you a panoramic view of the lake, islands, and mountains.
 One thing you can’t miss is the charales, a fried snack made from fish that you can only catch in Lake Patzcuaro.
 Janitzio also played an important role in inspiring Coco, and it’s Day of the Dead festivities should go to the top of your Mexico bucket lists.

-Angangueo and Butterfly Sanctuaries
+Angangueo Pueblo Magico and The Butterfly Sanctuaries

 I don’t I’ve done anything in my life quite like this.
 Hiking through the forests of Michoacan during the Monarch butterfly migration was an unforgettable experience.
 If you can only do one thing during your visit to Michoacan, this would be it.
 Hell, if you can only do one thing in Mexico, I still might say this is it.
 During the winters, millions of Monarchs migrate to Michoacan and spend a few months there.
 Between November and March, you’ll be surrounded by a blizzard of butterflies.
 It’s an experience that I can’t compare to anything else.